Tarjei Vesaas: Later works (1957–1970)

 The most famous of his works are The Ice Palace (Is-slottet), a story of two girls who build a profoundly strong relationship, and The Birds (Fuglane), a story of an adult of a simple childish mind, which through his tenderhearted empathy and imagination bears the role of a seer or writer.
 He was awarded the Nordic Council's Literature Prize in 1963 for The Ice Palace.

 Vesaas' fourth and final short story collection, Ein vakker dag (A Lovely Day), was published in 1959.
 The stories in the collection primarily deal with everyday events.
 His penultimate novel, Bruene (The Bridges), was published in 1968.
 Two years later, his final novel, Båten om Kvelden (The Boat in the Evening) was published.
 The book consists of lyrical sketches which often, according to scholar Kenneth G. Chapman, eliminates "the distinction between prose and poetry."

 His final poetry collection, Liv ved straumen (Life by the Stream), was released posthumously in 1970.
 It is generally considered his best collection.

 In popular culture

 One of his poems features in S3E6 of the famous Norwegian TV series Skam.
-Its original name is "Kvart et mennske er en oy", which roughly translates to "Every man is an island".
+Its original name is "Kvart menneske er ei øy", which translates to "Every man is an island", the first line of the poem inverting the line by John Donne.